Scandals (gay bar): Description and history

 In his 2019 "overview of Portland's LGBTQ+ nightlife for the newcomer", Andrew Jankowski of the Portland Mercury wrote: "At 40 years young, Scandals is among Portland's longest-running LGBTQ+ bars and is the last vestige of downtown's long-gone Vaseline Alley gay district.
 Scandals features pool tables, a sidewalk patio, trivia, viewing parties, karaoke, and monthly live jazz.
 You can order food from neighboring dive restaurant the Roxy and bring it over.
 Every June during Pride, Scandals shuts down their section of street for an epic block party."

+In August 2025, the business announced plans to stop operating in downtown Portland on September 21.
+Scandals also announced plans to continue operating in northeast Portland.

+Reception

 Scandals was a runner-up in the "Best LGBTQ Bar" category of Willamette Week's "Best of Portland Readers' Poll 2020".